mindspore-lab/mindnlp/README.md

 - **Comprehensive data processing**: Several classical NLP datasets are packaged into friendly module for easy use, such as Multi30k, SQuAD, CoNLL, etc.
 - **Friendly NLP model toolset**: MindNLP provides various configurable components.
 It is friendly to customize models using MindNLP.
-- **Easy-to-use engine**: MindNLP simplified complicated training process in MindSpore.
+- **Easy-to-use engine**: MindNLP simplified the complicated training process in MindSpore.
 It supports Trainer and Evaluator interfaces to train and evaluate models easily.

 ### Supported models